typelevel/cats-effect/docs/tutorial.md

 resource release (streams closing) even under such circumstances.
 The same will apply if the `copy` function is run from other modules that require its functionality.
 If the `IO` returned by this function is canceled while being run, still resources will be properly released.
-But recall what we commented
+But recall what we commented on
-before: this is because `use` returns `IO` instances that are cancelable, in contrast our `transfer` function is not cancelable.
+before: this is because `use` returns `IO` instances that are cancelable.
+By contrast, our `transfer` function is not cancelable.

 ### Polymorphic cats-effect code
-There is an important characteristic of `IO` that we shall be aware of. `IO` is able to suspend side-effects asynchronously thanks to the existence of an instance of `Async[IO]`.
+There is an important characteristic of `IO` that we should be aware of. `IO` is able to suspend side-effects asynchronously thanks to the existence of an instance of `Async[IO]`.
 Because `Async` extends `Sync`, `IO` can also suspend side-effects synchronously.
 On top of that `Async` extends typeclasses such as